Vivswan/AnalogVNN/docs/tutorial.rst

                     self.add_sequence(*self.all_layers)

-       Note: "add_sequence" is used to create and set forward and backward graphs in AnalogVNN, more information in :doc:`forward_backward`
+       Note: "add_sequence" is used to create and set forward and backward graphs in AnalogVNN, more information in :doc:`inner_workings`

     #.
 To add the Reduce Precision, Normalization, and Noise before and after the main Linear layer, we can modify the "add_layer" function
         .. code-block:: python